Southern University: Campus

 The F.G.
-Clark Activity Center has accommodations for theater, athletic events, conferences, convocations and recreational activities.
+Clark Activity Center has accommodations for theater, athletic events, conferences, convocations, and recreational activities.
 The building houses the Athletic Department.

 The J.S.
 Clark Administration Building contains the offices of the Southern University Board of Supervisors, the Southern University System officers, the President-Chancellor of the Baton Rouge campus, and other campus administrative officers.

 E.N.
 Mayberry Dining Hall contains the Magnolia Room, the Cypress Room and the Oak Room, which is for student dining.
 Dunn Cafeteria is in the Freshman Complex.

 Student demographics

-As of fall 2015, 65% of students were female and 35% male.
-85% of students were from Louisiana; East Baton Rouge Parish, Orleans Parish, and St. Landry Parish were the top three feeder parishes.
-The top three feeder states for out-of-state students were Texas (244 students), California (71 students), and Georgia (65 students).
-There were 199 students from a foreign country.
-Approximately 90% of SU students identified as black and 10% identified as non-black.
+As of fall 2022, Southern had 6,470 undergraduate students and 1,756 graduate students.
+66% of students were female and 34% male.
+70% of students were from Louisiana; East Baton Rouge Parish, Orleans Parish, and Rapides Parish were the top three feeder parishes.
+The top three feeder states for out-of-state students were Texas (647 students), Georgia (235 students), and California (202 students).
+There were 245 students from a foreign country.
+Approximately 82% of SU students identified as Black and 18% identified as non-Black.